dylibso/chicory/README.md

 ## Development

-* `mvn clean test` to run all of the project's tests.
+* `mvn clean install` to run all of the project's tests and install the library in your local repo
 * `mvn spotless:apply` to autoformat the code

 ## Modules